MatthewMaker/Sasona/README.md

 Our goal is to provide affordable and democratically runned housing.

 to do:
-- I think I addidentally deleted the icon for the tab--oopsies.
+- I think I accidentally deleted the icon for the tab--oopsies.
 - Jackie advises dark green background with white font color for Header & nav bar
 - Edit content
 - FAQ page
 - Roll over map with Rent $
 - Footer
+- Ensure browser compatibility
+- responsive design